Who Canceled: A look at the concerts, films, events on hold

 HOLD THE APPLAUSE ...

+Production company Fremantle announced Thursday night that it would put show tapings on hold “for the short term.”
+The company also said its shows “America’s Got Talent” and “Family Feud” will film without live audiences.

-Comedy Central’s “Lights Out With David Spade” and “Tosh.0,” will both tape without audiences beginning Monday.
-Pop TV’s sitcom “One Day at a Time” has been taping without a studio audience since Tuesday.
+Comedy Central’s “Lights Out With David Spade” and “Tosh.0,” will both tape without crowds beginning Monday, and Pop TV’s sitcom “One Day at a Time” has been taping without a studio audience since Tuesday.

 Several broadcasters at the so-called “upfronts” — at which networks unveil their fall schedules to sell advance commercial time to advertisers — will not feature massive in-person presentations.